-What makes a WDW lounge special?
-The theming, of course!
-After all, it is Disney, and no one does theming better than Disney.
-Each lounge used to have a specialty drink on its menu, something that was consistent with the resort theme.
+What makes lounging around Disney World special?
+The theming of course!
+After all no one does theming better than Disney.
+Each lounge used to have a specialty drink on its menu something that was consistent with the resort theme.
 In the recent homogenization of the menus, the specialty drinks seemed to go away, too.
 However, we have noticed a recent reinstatement of some of the resort-inspired specialty drinks.
 That makes us very happy indeed.
-So … let’s revisit some of our favorite haunts, and have a specialty beverage or two!
+So let’s revisit some of our favorite Disney World tips, and have a specialty beverage or two!

 Despite Wilderness Lodge being our home Disney Vacation Club resort, it is NOT our favorite lounge!
 The number one spot belongs to The Outer Rim at Disney’s Contemporary Resort.
 The lounge is decorated in retro space-aged funk, with low chairs and tables and a high tech fun filled bar.
 The specialty drink at this bar is the Sunken Treasure, a lovely green-colored delight complete with pineapple, flag, and umbrella.
 Relax with your drink and watch the sunset over Bay Lake!

 On to number two: Territory Lounge at the Wilderness Lodge.
 Here you can sit in comfy couches or around intimate tables while sipping a Northern Exposure.
-You will be surrounded by wood and dark tones complimented by images from the Northwest.
+Surrounded by wood and dark tones complimented by images of the Northwest.
 Enjoy a cheese and fruit platter or some wings while you search for the hidden Mickeys in this lounge!

 We also enjoy the Gurgling Suitcase at Old Key West.
 This lounge is located near Olivia’s, and the specialty drinks here are available with dinner at Olivia’s as well!
 My husband Steve likes the Turtle Krawl, but I am partial to the Sultry Seahorse.
 Enjoy it with an appetizer of delicious crab cakes.

-The Polynesian offers up the Tambu Lounge, a lounge we have had the privilege of staying in until closing…twice!
-The Tambu Lounge is on the second floor of the Poly, and often holds the overflow crowd waiting for Kona Café and Ohana.
-They offer table and bar seating, and they also offer a delightful concoction called the Island Sunset!
+The Polynesian offers up the Tambu Lounge, while lounging around Disney World we have had the privilege of staying in until closing…twice!
+The Tambu Lounge is on the second floor of the Polynesian.
+They offer table and bar seating and they also offer a delightful concoction called the Island Sunset!

 Close behind the Tambu Lounge on our list of favorites is Boardwalk’s Belle Vue Room.
-The Belle Vue Room is situated on the Inn side of BoardWalk, and offers a cozy nook with chess boards, comfortable couches and a patio.
-There is a good selection of Scotch here, and the atmosphere makes you want to order a brandy or a port.
+The Belle Vue Room is situated on the Inn side of BoardWalk which offers a cozy nook with chess boards.
+There is a good selection of Scotch here and the atmosphere makes you want to order a brandy or a port.
 I usually opt for a glass of their wonderful wines!

-Just a few short months ago, I got to try River Roost at Port Orleans Riverside and The Crew’s Cup at Yacht Club in the same trip!
-We went to River Roost the night that Bob Jackson was playing the piano, and if you ever get a chance to catch his show, don’t miss it!
-I actually only had a Corona that night, but there is a drink there called the Sassagoula Sunset that is high on my list for next time.
-The Crew’s Cup at the Yacht Club is set off to the side, overlooking the meat locker at the Yachtsman Steakhouse.
-No real specialty drink here, though.
-I ended up having a rum punch that was actually quite good, but made with a bit of a heavier hand than I usually like.
+Just a few short months ago I got to try River Roost at Port Orleans Riverside and The Crew’s Cup at Yacht Club in the same trip.
+We went to River Roost the night that Bob Jackson was playing the piano.
+If you ever get a chance to catch his show don’t miss it!
+I actually only had a Corona that night but there is a drink there called the Sassagoula Sunset that is high on my list for my next trip.
+The Crew Cup lounge at the Yacht Club is set off to the side overlooking the meat locker at the Yachtsman Steakhouse.
+There’s no real specialty drink here so I ended up having a rum punch that was actually quite good.
+Unfortunately it was a bit stronger than I usually like.

-Last but not least on our list is Rix, at Coronado Springs.
-The only reason it is last is because we haven’t tried it since it was Francisco’s!
+Last but not least on our list is the Rix Lounge at Coronado Springs.
+The only reason it is last is because we haven’t tried it since it was Francisco’s.
 See, Francisco’s held a very special place in our hearts.
-In 1998, we stayed on Walt Disney World property for the very first time at Coronado Springs and enjoyed fabulous margaritas.
-That made it officially our first ever WDW lounge!
+In 1998, we stayed on Disney World property for the very first time at Coronado Springs and enjoyed fabulous margaritas at this lounge.
+That made it officially our first ever Disney World lounge.
 We have stopped into Rix when it wasn’t open, and it looks lovely, all done in warm Mediterranean colors.
 I was also happy to see that they have several specialty drinks on their menu.
 This is a must-do on a future trip also if you’re in need of mobility assistance contact a scooter rental service.

 We have yet to try Mizner’s (Grand Floridian), Scat Cat’s (Port Orleans French Quarter) or The Turf Club (Saratoga Springs).
-But we have many trips ahead of us, and as long as we continue to be adults at Walt Disney World, we will enjoy an adult beverage at one of the many wonderful lounges.
+But we have many trips ahead of us, and as long as we continue to be adults lounging around Disney World, we will enjoy an adult beverage at one of the many wonderful lounges.
 If you’re planning on visiting Disney I suggest you try the aforementioned lounges.